-6 Domains of community dock are listed as the economy, education and health in this paper following the human development index by UNDP.
-However, in reality, local resources, culture and tradition, environment, economy, and social structure varies with local areas.
+&lt;sup>4 Domains of community dock are listed as the economy, education and health in this paper following the human development index by UNDP.
+However, in reality, local resources, culture and tradition, environment, economy and social structure vary with local areas.
 Local considerations should allow local people to select factors influencing the level of people's well-being from the human development point of view.